RAICES has issued a call for volunteers to assist in life-saving work

 - The Karnes Pro Bono Project is staffed by RAICES attorneys, legal assistants, interns and volunteers.
 Volunteers will work as part of a team to assist as many women and children as we can each day.

-- Spanish proficiency is required.
+- Advanced Spanish language or fluency is required.
 Legal experience is preferred, but not required.
 Training and orientation are provided to all volunteers by RAICES staff.